guglielmoG/windspeed_CLI/README.md

 For free, you can use the utilities' outputs (stored by default in _./out_) within the host system.
 Additionally, you can provide input to the utility by placing them in _out_.

-For Windows the command is similar, however an intermediate step must be [done]([Docker on Windows — Mounting Host Directories | by Romin Irani | Romin Irani's Blog](https://rominirani.com/docker-on-windows-mounting-host-directories-d96f3f056a2c)).
+For Windows Home edition running Docker 19.03 (and possibly all Docker versions reliant on WSL2), the command is similar

+`docker run -v D:\path\to\folder:/app/out -it wind bash`